Religion in pre-colonial Philippines: Tigmamanukan

 The Tigmamanukan was a blue and black bird (believed to be the Philippine Fairy Bluebird) which served as a messenger of Bathalang Maykapal, in which it was also an omen.
 If one encountered a Tigmamanukan while traveling, they should take note of the direction of its flight.
 If the bird flew to the right, the traveler would not encounter any danger during their journey.
 If it flew to the left, the traveler would never find their way and would be lost forever.

-Tikbalang

-It traces the image of the Tikbalang back 4000 years, finding its roots in Hinduism and explains how that influence evolved into the mysterious half horse creature we know today.

-Natives of the ancient concept of monotheism to reduce the uncertainty of the future.
-This ancient belief is considered animism.
-They had knowledge and they thought that the world has its own consciousness.
-They believed that stones, trees, mountains, water, animals, sun, moon and has a hidden power quickened the spirit or 'idol'.
-Could be good or harm the spirit, but it is believed to control some aspects of life.